 PING 2001:4860:4860::8888(2001:4860:4860::8888) 56 data bytes 64 bytes from 2001:4860:4860::8888: icmp_seq=1 ttl=57 time=3.16 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=2 ttl=57 time=2.79 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=3 ttl=57 time=2.85 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=4 ttl=57 time=2.83 ms 64 bytes from 2001:4860:4860::8888: icmp_seq=5 ttl=57 time=2.88 ms Copy To exit, press q.

-If you see output like
+If you receive the output

 ping: sendmsg: Network is unreachable, make sure that you used